The Elegant Trouser Trend French and Italian Women Wear Instead of Jeans During Spring

 Maxine Eggenberger

-One of the things I love most about getting dressed in the spring is the sheer versatility of what your outfits can be.
+One of the things I love most about getting dressed in the summer is the sheer versatility of what your outfits can be.
 Dresses, skirts, jeans—after the long winter, suddenly the world feels like your sartorial oyster.
 However, my favourite item to style, whatever the reason, really, is trousers.

 I've long been a trouser person and, over the years, I've honed a collection of styles I know work for each season.
 When it comes to spring, there's one pair I reach for more than all the others, and that's cream trousers.